How to build a RIA?

 The application can use Web services, on the site of the application or coming from third sites and which achieve processing to provide specific information.

-To this Web environment must be added a framework for the client side: the virtual machine Java, .NET, the flash player, etc.
+To the Web environment could be added a framework for the client side: the virtual machine Java, .NET, etc. Or HTML 5 may be used.

-The new HTML 5 standard, is designed for Web applications.
+The HTML 5 standard, is designed for Web applications.

 It has a Canvas tag making it possible to draw graphic components, and